 This processed fruit has a high content of carbohydrates and water that can promote the growth of microorganisms (mainly molds), so, to ensure the safety of the food over time, it usually use potassium sorbate as a preservative, giving a shelf life of at least 12 months to the product.

-Alejandro Osses, manager of the Regional Center for Healthy Food Studies (CREAS), explains that “the application of potassium sorbate is currently carried out using spray techniques, producing heterogeneous levels that do not make it possible to clearly define the amount of this preservative in the final product, but which is estimated to be high (between 500 – 3,000 ppm) and, in addition, the different producers/exporters of prune plums have different levels of development and competitiveness”.
+Alejandro Osses, manager of the Regional Center for Healthy Food Studies (CREAS), explains that “the application of potassium sorbate is currently carried out using spray techniques, producing heterogeneous levels that do not make it possible to clearly define the amount of this preservative in the final product, but which is estimated to be high (between 500 – 3,000 ppm) and, in addition, the different producers/exporters of prune have different levels of development and competitiveness”.

-Considering the current tendency of consumers to purchase natural foods (without chemical/synthetic preservatives), CREAS suggests the need to decrease the application of this compound through the use of special equipment for homogeneous application, and/or replace it with naturally sourced products – such as organic acids – while maintaining both the shelf life of the current product and the organoleptic quality of dehydrated plums.
+Considering the current tendency of consumers to purchase natural foods (without chemical/synthetic preservatives), CREAS suggests the need to decrease the application of this compound through the use of special equipment for homogeneous application, and/or replace it with naturally sourced products – such as organic acids – while maintaining both the shelf life of the current product and the organoleptic quality of prunes.

 On average, Chile ships to more than 70 countries where the top 10 destinations in 2019, based on value exported, were Mexico, Poland, Russia, United Kingdom, China, Germany, Italy, Brazil, Spain and the Netherlands.